Paleo, Low Carb and Gluten Free Chain Restaurants: Eating Out While Traveling

-Many people follow Paleo and gluten free diets free diets because they have health issues that are exacerbated by eating gluten which makes traveling a challenge.
+Many people follow Paleo and gluten free diets because they have health issues that are exacerbated by eating gluten which makes traveling a challenge.
 The reason I am careful is because I have an autoimmune thyroid condition that is flared up by eating gluten, meaning my body attacks itself which makes eating on the road a challenge.
 I am very careful to follow a grain free not just gluten free diet at all times to lower risk and enhance my health.
 It is also important to pay attention to food quality (as much as possible) to keep your tummy happy.
 Sometimes ordering at a restaurant with gluten intolerance can be a stressful experience.
 By pre-planning you can enjoy your travels and stay healthy on the road.
+See post with travel tips for staying Paleo here.

 Chain Restaurants with Gluten Free Offerings: